-So, what can these snippets of text tell you, after appending your URLs?
+So, what can these snippets of text tell you?

-I’ll tell you the traffic aspects you can track in the next section.
-First, let me tell you one catch associated with them….
+I’ll tell you what you can track in the next section.
+First, let me tell you one catch associated with them.

 UTM parameters are stubborn entities that stick to your links, even when you switch to different networks and mediums.